timmcginley/41934/Examples/Python/readme.md

 # this just gets you the entity, defined here as wall
 # feel free to change this to your needs
+# appending [0] to the end means that we only get the first entity
+# if you remove the [0] you will get all the ifcwall entitities in the model.
+* remember that IfcWall is only one of the ways that ifc describes walls (HINT: IfcWallStandardCase)

 wall = model.by_type('IfcWall')[0]
 for definition in wall.IsDefinedBy:
 	# To support IFC2X3, we need to filter our results.